-that pupils at the school will be responsible users and stay safe while using the internet and other digital technologies for educational, personal and recreational use.
+- that pupils at Western Road Community Primary School will be responsible users and stay safe while using the internet and other digital technologies for educational, personal and recreational use. - I understand that the Western Road Community Primary School Acceptable Use Policy will help keep me safe and happy online at home and at school.